injuredabr/injuredabrconnempathy/content/docs/_index.md

 in-store events, early access to sales;
-free returns, exchanges and shipping over 49.95, also earning reward points when you shop or post product reviews that you can reedem for free gear or discounts and you cancel any time)
+free returns, exchanges and shipping over 49.95, also earning reward points when you shop or post product reviews that you can reedem for free gear or discounts and you can cancel at any time)

-Browse the new monthly selections.
+When you Browse for the new monthly selections.
-Choose to shop or skip.
-Decided not to shop or skip?
+You can Choose either to shop any item at any price or skip the month.
+Remember there's no commitment no buy And if you Decided not to shop or skip?
 No problem, but you will be billed a Member Credit on the 6th.

 ## H.E.A.T